 - Search for "free admission" days to the local museum, art gallery, or zoo.

 - Encourage the kids to stage a play at home.
 They can write a script and make costumes out of old clothes.

 - Feed the ducks at the local pond.

-- Have a "mathlete" competition - see which kids can solve math problems the fastest!
+- Have a "mathlete" competition—see who can solve math problems the fastest.

 - Play a trivia game.
-You don't need to buy one - just prep questions ahead of time from the internet.
+You don't need to buy one—just prep questions ahead of time.

-- Fly kites.
-Don't want to buy one?
-Have the kids make their own!
+- Go out and fly kites.
+If you don't want to buy one, have the kids make their own.